 And now let's look at a new study of the government's health overhaul.
 NPR's Julie Rovner reports that many of the people most likely to be helped by it don't know it.

 JULIE ROVNER: When it comes to last year's huge health law, there's not much that people agree on, but there is one thing, says Drew Altman of the Kaiser Family Foundation.

-Mr. DREW ALTMAN (Kaiser Family Foundation): And that's that it really does help the uninsured.
+DREW ALTMAN: And that's that it really does help the uninsured.
 Thirty-two million uninsured people will get coverage.

 ROVNER: But Altman thinks there's something else.
 The uninsured, like everyone else outside of Washington, have so far experienced the health law as little more than a political debate.

 ALTMAN: And what it means is this will be real for people when it's real, which is mostly in 2014.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.